 Lenn Harley’s recent feature, I Didn’t Know So Many Agents Were Fortune Tellers, is a good one.
 She describes very bad business practice: Talking out of school, talking about future values and other things that are outside our license requirements.

 These are actual questions I’ve been asked over the years:

 - how good are the schools

 - how much will the property appreciate in years to come

 - will the cleaning crew clean the fan blades

 - are the neighbors planning to have children

 I understand the need to budget.
 Matter of fact, I budget too!
-But sometimes, when I get asked this question, I can not answer with a pat and firm reply, other then: There is NO average.
+But sometimes, when I get asked this question, I can not answer with a pat and firm reply, other then: The utility usage average of the current owners may not be your utility usage average.

 - What’s the sq. ft. of the property?

 - Where is the property located?
 (500′ above sea level, 1,500′ above sea level, 4,500′ above sea level)